andrzejlisek/TextPaint/Readme_ANSI.md

   * **Bold** \- brighter foreground color, usable with some ANSI files\.
   * **Blink** \- brighter background color, usable with some ANSI files\.
   * **Underline** \- not displayed\.
+* Within the DECCARA and DECRARA command, the bold and blink state is determined based on colors\.
+If not color is uset, the detection is correct, otherwise, its may incorrect in certain color combinations\.

 ## Key codes